The-Marcy-Lab-School/6-0-2-assignment/README.md

 **Use a Stack to solve the following three problems in linear runtime.**

 These are common interview problems and you can find an algorithm to solve them online.
-We encourage you to **spend at least 15 minutes** attempting to come up with an algorithm on your own before looking it up.
-If you find an algorithm online, **STOP before copying** and take time to **internalize the algorithm**.
+We encourage you to **spend at least 15-20 minutes** trying to come up with an algorithm on your own before looking it up.
+If/when you find an algorithm online, **STOP before copying it** and take time to **understand and internalize the algorithm**.
+It might be helpful to make comments so that you can understand it when you come back to it later.

 > Note: You should ideally be using the `Stack` class you just implemented.
 If your `Stack` class is not working properly, you may use a normal array, but limit yourself to stack-like operations (`push`, `pop`, peeking at the last element).
 Upon review, you will likely be asked to resubmit with a functional `Stack` class.